wp-plugins/indian-sociable/readme.txt

 == Changelog ==

+= 0.4 =
+* Added BollyScoops to List.
+* Updated for Wordpress 2.9

 = 0.3 =
-Fixed a Stupid Typo Bug which was not activating the upgraded plugin.
+* Fixed a Stupid Typo Bug which was not activating the upgraded plugin.

 = 0.2 =
 * Added IndiaSphere, oneview, PagalPundit, Yeawo to the Plugin